bekinal/Windows-Security-Active-Directory/README.md

 Proper audit configuration is essential for visibility.
 This lab reflects my ability to enable and tune audit settings, which supports log analysis and incident detection — a must-have for any SOC role.

 ---

-Together, these labs showcase not only my technical skill set but also my awareness of how attackers exploit system misconfigurations — and how defenders detect and respond to those threats.
-Each project strengthens my ability to **triage alerts, analyze logs, and recommend security improvements in real-world environments**.